amageed/Regextra/README.md

 # Regextra

-Regextra is a small library built to solve problems that are handily addressed by regular expressions.
+Regextra is a small library built to address problems that are handily solved by regular expressions.

-Currently, the project provides a Passphrase Regex Builder.
-Future plans include simple template formatting, and methods for common string manipulation scenarios.
+Currently, the library offers a *Passphrase Regex Builder* and *Template Formatting*.
+Future plans include methods for common string manipulation scenarios.

 ## How do I get started?

-Check out the [wiki](https://github.com/amageed/Regextra/wiki) and visit the project's [demo site](http://softwareninjaneer.com/regextra) for more examples and a chance to try out some client-side validation.
-Also, the extensive [test suite](https://github.com/amageed/Regextra/tree/master/src/Tests) might be worth a look.
+Check out the [wiki](https://github.com/amageed/Regextra/wiki) and visit the project's [demo site](http://softwareninjaneer.com/regextra) for a chance to try out some client-side validation (using the patterns produced by the `PassphraseRegex` builder).
+Also, the extensive [test suite](https://github.com/amageed/Regextra/tree/master/src/Tests) is worth a glance.

 Regextra is available via [NuGet](https://www.nuget.org/packages/Regextra/):